Our favorite holiday movies for teens

 - While You Were Sleeping A lonely young woman becomes involved with a stranger’s family over Christmas with hilarious and life-changing results.
 Cute rom-com!

 - Arthur Christmas This is not the Arthur of children’s books, although this is geared towards a younger audience.
 This is an Arthur in a long line of Clauses.
 He sets out on an expedition to save Christmas.
 We love this movie, and even though animated for kids, there is plenty of great humor and the story is timeless.

 - Serendipity A day together and a semi-promise is made for 10 years later.
 Relationships and love and Christmas all mixed up together.

 - The Man Who Invented Christmas My sons looked over this list, and reminded me about this one.
 It is brand new from last year, and we all loved it, even my then 13 year old son.
 It is the story about Charles Dickens writing the story of A Christmas Carol.
 Very entertaining and fun to watch!
 Add it to your holiday watch list!!

-Hope you guys are able to join your families and enjoy a night with great holiday movies with your teens soon!
+Hope you guys are able to enjoy these great holiday movies for teens soon!